The Moon: Modern RWS Tarot Card meanings

 While it often points to challenging experiences like fear and anxiety, The Moon is not necessarily "evil."
 It represents the necessary journey through the dark, uncertain parts of the psyche.
 It is a card of illusion, but also of the deep, intuitive truths that can be found when we have the courage to face the unknown.

-What past negative karma can I infer from my current circumstances?
-How can I clear this karma?
-How can I move from creating negative karma to fulfiling my dharma?
+What past negative karma can I infer from my current circumstances (if any)?* How can I move from creating negative karma to fulfiling my dharma?

 https://tarotapprenticeship.com